anvil-works/anvil-runtime/doc/HACKING.md

   * `server/app-server/` is the Anvil App Server, a standalone server that uses the Runtime library to serve a single Anvil app from the local filesystem.

+* The `html-form-parser/` directory contains the shared HTML form template parser.
+The App Server uses its JVM source to load `.html` form templates; its ClojureScript/npm build is used by the IDE/parser tests and is not part of App Server packaging.

 ## Build Instructions